discordjs-cli/discordjs-cli/README.md

 # A CLI for creating Discord.js bots with ease.

 ##### Main updates:
-- Added: deploy prompt when a slash command is made
+- Added: button support
-- Bug fix: `djs init` => scripts now have proper run prefix
+- Bug fix: slash command file overwrite
-- Update: Edited response after `djs init` command is run
+- Update: nothing

 ## ⚙️ Installation:
 NOTE: You'll need to install the CLI globally in order for it to work.
 Nodemon is used to run the projects, so go ahead and install that as well.